August 12, 2022

 The growing volume of uses of cryptocurrencies has led to the development and adoption of blockchain layers with the goal of facilitating improved network protection and recordkeeping, alongside many other functionalities.
 Layer 1 is known as the base blockchain protocol.
 Layer 2 represents a third-party solution integrated with layer 1, allowing for better scalability.

 This article will help you discover a detailed difference between layer 1 and layer 2 crypto.
+Learn more about our expertise and get a detailed approach and solution for your specific case

 What Is Blockchain Scalability?